Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 > [!success]
 >
-> Find all the details in our guide “[Changing the password for a Web Hosting plan’s database](/pages/web_cloud/web_hosting/sql_change_password)”
+> Find all the details in our guide “[Changing the password for a Web Hosting plan’s database](/pages/web_cloud/web_hosting/sql_change_password)”.

 ///

-/// details | How do I change the password for an email address linked to my web hosting plan?
+/// details | How do I change the password for an email account linked to my web hosting plan?

 Follow these steps:

 1. Log in to the [OVHcloud Control Panel](/links/manager), then go to the `Web Cloud`{.action} section.
 2. Click the `Emails`{.action} menu (or on the `MX Plan`{.action} menu if you are using the beta version of the OVHcloud Control Panel), then choose the domain name concerned.
 3. On the page that appears, click on the `Emails`{.action} tab.
-4. In the table that pops up, click the `...`{.action} button to the right of the email address concerned, then click `Change password`{.action}.
+4. In the table that pops up, click the `...`{.action} button to the right of the email account concerned, then click `Change password`{.action}.

 Here, you can change your email password (please ensure that you follow the password policy listed in the login window).

 > [!success]
 >
-> Find all the details in our guide “[Changing an email password](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_change_password)”
+> Find all the details in our guide “[Changing an email password](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_change_password)”.
 >
-> If you use an email client (Outlook, macOS Mail, Thunderbird, etc.), update the password for your email address when the email client prompts you to do so, when it is opened, or when it is synchronized.
+> If you use an email client (Outlook, macOS Mail, Thunderbird, etc.), update the password for your email account when the email client prompts you to do so, when it is opened, or when it is synchronized.
 >
-> If you have any further questions on the *MX Plan* email solution, please refer to our [FAQ - Emails](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/faq-emails)
+> If you have any further questions on the *MX Plan* email solution, please refer to our [FAQ - Emails](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/faq-emails).

 ///